 Pro Evolution Soccer is a series well known to many.
-While FIFA was dominating sales charts during the PS2-era with fancy graphics and Martin Tyler's dulcet tones, Pro Evolution Soccer (or PES or Pro Evo to its friends) was quietly bubbling away, garnering a fan base all of its own for its incredible recreation of the beautiful game.
+While FIFA was dominating sales charts during the PS2-era with fancy graphics and Martin Tyler's dulcet tones, Pro Evolution Soccer (or PES or Pro Evo

-That was then the divide; did you want the licensed names and the production values, or the beautiful game with a few ugly menus and strange player names?
-We always wanted the latter.
+was then the divide; did you want the licensed names and the production

-Then things changed.
-EA realised that FIFA had stopped resembling the sport it was trying to emulate and went back to the drawing board for the start of the Xbox 360 and PS3 generation.
+to the drawing board for the start of the Xbox 360 and PS3 generation.
 FIFA was good again, and Pro Evo couldn't keep up.

 But now, PES and FIFA are on a more even peg.
 However, PES 2017 still has a lot of ground to cover to make sure it maintains its reputation.